g-merrill/making-a-flask-react-app-from-scratch/README.md

 ```
 * Remember to have your server running via the 'flask run' command
 60) In Postman, change the request method to GET
-61) Type '/api/items' in the address bar
+61) Type 'http://localhost:5000/api/items' as the request URL
 * should show the JSON data you entered!
 62) Git commit, push, and wait for Heroku to rebuild/redeploy
 63) Navigate to your deployed url + '/api/items'